vrk/cli-phomemo-printer/README.md

 ### How to install & run

+#### Permissions

+**MacOS: You must enable Bluetooth permissions for the terminal on which this runs**

+This is done by going to System Settings -> Privacy & Security -> Bluetooth, and then adding the terminal program (e.g. iTerm) to allow Bluetooth connections.

+#### Clone & run

 This isn't listed on npm (yet?) so you need to clone and build locally to run, e.g.

 ```